 Learning and performing unnatural rituals is damaging.
 It accelerates the mental deterioration of Protagonists.
 At the same time, the lower a Protagonist’s sanity, the easier it becomes for them to successfully use rituals.
 Thus, when Protagonists use rituals, it represents a way to exercise short-term power at the cost of longer-term damage.
 In Lovecraftian RPGs, the use of magic is dangerous, always fraught with uncertainty and danger, and always leads to ruin.

-All content presented on this page is freely re-usable under an open license.
+USING THIS MATERIAL IN YOUR GAME OR PUBLICATIONAll content presented on this page is freely re-usable under an open license.
 All text is published under the Wizards of the Coast Open Game License (OGL) v1.0a.
 Click here for a copy of the full OGL license relating to this material.
 Everything on this page is considered “Open Game Content” under the terms of this license, and can be freely re-used in any publication that is similarly released under OGL v1.0a.
-No text is considered Product Identity, however the Cthulhu Eternal Logo is a trademark and thus not-reusable, except under a separate license (click here for information about our free compatibility logo license for Cthulhu Eternal) Original art assets (icons, drawings of Mythos creatures, etc) are all supplied under a Creative Commons (CC-BY) license, and can be freely re-used under the terms of that license.
+No text is considered Product Identity, however the Cthulhu Eternal Logo is a trademark and thus not-reusable, except under a separate license (click here for information about our free compatibility logo license for Cthulhu Eternal) Original art assets (icons, drawings of Mythos creatures, etc) are all supplied under a Creative Commons (CC-BY) license, and can be freely re-used under the terms of that license. |

 A ritual can take a variety of forms: Recitation, chanting, music, gestures or complex actions.
 It serves to trigger an unnatural effect that some might call sorcery, witchcraft, mysterious power, or magic.
 In Lovecraft, rituals also often outwardly have an alchemical or pseudo-scientific flavor, or seem to represent some unknown technology.
 Certain rituals may require certain objects, ingredients, or environments to work.